upthebuzzard/upthebuzzard.github.io/_hifi/2023-04-03-headphones-on-the-move.md

 * Bluetooth provides a kind of quality threshold.

 If you have a trained ear, a good DAC, a high rez signal source, and good headphones, then you can probably (I believe) hear the difference between bluetooth and wired headphones.
-In that case, you might head on down this particular rabbit hole, seeking the perfect sound.
+In that case, you might want to head on down this particular rabbit hole, seeking the perfect sound.
 Small improvements are more apparent with headphones.

 You have my sympathies.